 Making new friends in a foreign country can be a daunting experience.
 But not to worry.
-At Wittenborg University, the student society, SWIFT, organises many interesting and fun activities for international and Dutch students to meet and mingle.
+At WUAS, the student society, SWIFT, organises many interesting and fun activities for international and Dutch students to meet and mingle.

 Their latest event was the end-of-summer barbeque which was attended by a large number of students and staff at Wittenborg’s Spoorstraat location in Apeldoorn last week.

 Currently, the organisation has about 10 executive members who organise activities.
 It is led by Michelle Haminga, Shadi Jongstra and Erik Coerver.
 In an interview, Michelle explained what the organisation will focus on in the new academic year and how students can join: